CAAPIM/apim-charts/charts/portal/README.md

 | API analytics | `dev-portal-analytics.example.com` | `analytics.example.com` |

 ## Persistent Volumes
-With the deployment of Portal, PersistentVolumeClaim (PVC) are created for components as below:
+With the deployment of API Portal, PersistentVolumeClaim (PVC) are created for components as below:

-- RabbitMQ - It is used by Portal containers for internal messaging.
+- RabbitMQ - Used by Portal containers for internal messaging.
 Containers publish and/or consume messages to and from RabbitMQ.

-Below are for Analytics:
+Analytics components:

-- Kafka - Kafka is responsible to stream analytics data to druid cluster.
-Ingestion server is the one which streams data to Kafka, which is then ingested to druid processes.
-If druid containers are not available, Kafka also act as a message store and retains analytics-data upto 6hrs.
+- Kafka - Responsible to stream analytics data to druid cluster.
+Ingestion server streams data to Kafka, which is then ingested into druid processes.
+If druid containers are not available, Kafka also acts as a message store and retains analytics data up to 6hrs.

-- Zookeeper - Zookeeper is a very critical container in Druid cluster.
-If it is not available; its a single point of failure for the entire ingestion pipeline.
+- Zookeeper - A critical container in Druid cluster.
+When not available, it becomes a single point of failure for the entire ingestion pipeline.
 Kafka and druid clusters both depend on Zookeeper for sync and coordination within their respective clusters.

-- Minio - Minio is the data store for analytics data.
-All anallytics data is persisted in minio volumes.
-Downtime of minio will lead to data loss as the real time data won't be persisted by ingestion tasks running in druid.
+- Minio - Data store for persisting analytics data.
+Downtime of Minio will lead to data loss as the real time data won't be persisted by ingestion tasks running in druid.

-- Historical - Historical serves data for Analytics querying.
-If this in not available, Analytics reports are not loaded in Portal UI.
+- Historical - Serves data for analytics querying.
+If this is not available, analytics reports are not loaded in the API Portal UI.

 ## Troubleshooting